Student Code of Ethics

 This section aims to presents broad values and ethical principles, based on our analysis of 10 ethical codes from different universities all around the world.
 Indeed, we noticed that even if Codes of Ethics for students may differ from an institution to another, there are 7 values that seem universal.

 Integrity is defined as, “Adherence to moral and ethical principles; soundness of moral character; honesty.”Having integrity means being totally honest and truthful in every part of your life.
 By making the commitment to become a totally honest person, you will be doing more to ensure your success and happiness in life than anything else you can ever do.

 Students with integrity will work hard to earn their degrees in a fair and honest way by putting in the hours to study and complete assignments.
 When a student intentionally cheats through university, this integrity is compromised and the value of the degree and the morals of the individual are diminished.
 This lack of credibility then follows you into the workforce and can impact your professional goals.
 Nobody wants a doctor who cheated to get his medical degree to perform a life or death surgery on them or a bad engineer to build bridges.

-During our research, we noticed that most of the universities had an academic warning on their website concerning the importance of integrity.
-For example, Arizona State's University says « If a student violates both the academic integrity provision and additional provisions of the Student Code of Conduct, both the college and the Office of Student Rights and Responsibilities will review the matter ».
+Research shows, that most of the universities had an academic warning on their website concerning the importance of integrity.
+For example, Arizona State University says « If a student violates both the academic integrity provision and additional provisions of the Student Code of Conduct, both the college and the Office of Student Rights and Responsibilities will review the matter ».